MLS Cup 2004: Road to the final

 The MLS Cup is the post-season championship of Major League Soccer (MLS), a professional club soccer league based in the United States.
 The 2004 season was the ninth in the league's history and was contested by ten teams in two conferences, divided into the east and west.
 Each team played a total of 30 matches in the regular season from April to October, facing teams within their conference four times, outside of their conference two times, and playing an additional home game against a non-conference team.
-The playoffs ran from mid-October to November and was contested by the top four teams in each conference.
+The playoffs ran from mid-October to November and were contested by the top four teams in each conference.
 It was organized into three rounds: a home-and-away series with a winner determined by aggregate score in the Conference Semifinals, a single-match Conference Final, and the MLS Cup final.

 MLS Cup 2004 was contested by D.C.
 United and the Kansas City Wizards.
 Both teams had previously won the MLS Cup and finished in the top two seeds of their respective conferences in regular season play.
 D.C. and Kansas City had played each other twice during the regular season, trading 1–0 away wins at their respective homes: the Wizards won at RFK Memorial Stadium in May and D.C.
 United won at Arrowhead Stadium in July.
 Kansas City qualified for the playoffs as the top seed in the Western Conference, finishing level with Supporters' Shield winners Columbus Crew on points, while D.C.
 United rode late-season momentum to finish with a record slightly above .500.